MaxKellermann/cegcc-build/README.md

 Configure has been called from a wrong directory, probably the whole build script has been called from a wrong directory.

+This is the reason why the build script has been slightly reorganized from Max Kellermann where the error naturally occured for me.

 ## GCC